-At Optical In Sight Doncaster, we offer different vision test and services including:
+At Optical In Sight Doncaster, we offer numerous vision tests and services including:

 Dry Eye Assessment, High Res Retinal Imaging, Eye Health test, Colour visual test and visual field.

-Our latest diagnostic machine (Oculus 3M) will help us continue to improve to properly diagnose and treat your type of dry eyes.
+Our latest diagnostic machine (Oculus 3M) will help us continue to improve, properly diagnose and treat your type of dry eyes.

-Family history of any ocular diseases such as macular degeneration, glaucoma or other retinal conditions may warrant a visit to us and have your retina assessed thoroughly.
-This can also be used to monitor progression of certain eye conditions.
+Family history of any ocular diseases such as macular degeneration, glaucoma or other retinal conditions may warrant a visit to our office.
+On arrival, your retina can be assessed thoroughly.
+This can also be used to monitor the progression of certain eye conditions.

-As standard of our practice, we perform comprehensive fundus and anterior eye examination as well as your vision check routinely.
+As a standard of our practice, we perform comprehensive fundus and anterior eye examinations.
+Moreover, our staff routinely check your vision.

-We would like to prevent rather than cure.
+We prefer to focus on prevention, rather than cure.

 All our doctors are trained at The University of Melbourne with therapeutical endorsement.

 We also offer Orthokeratology, children’s eye assessment, as well as post-operative care, detection and management of glaucoma, macular degeneration, and managing diabetes eye problems.